braidn/Knowledge-Repo/TypeScript.md

 * Seen in C# and Java but not really in JS/Ruby
 * All TypeScript enums are number based
   * By default the numbering begins at 0 and increments by 1 (normal array)
+  * assignment is allowed in the definition though and allows and enum value any valid number
 * Can be made as constants usign the `const` keyword before `enum`

 ## Guard Types